pezzos/Whisper-to-Notion/README.md

-# Project Title
+# Whisper To Notion

-This project is about creating a treasure hunt application where the game master is ChatGPT.
+This project is about simplifying the note taking, the idea dropping, etc.
+Thanks to a simple iOS Shortcuts, you capture a little piece of audio and it is brought to Notion and enriched with valuable insight, based on your expectations.

 ## Getting Started